 TAXES

-(WHOLE SECTION STILL TO BE DISCUSSED)

-10.1 Cooperation.
-Each Party shall use reasonable efforts to implement the provisions of and to administer this Agreement in accordance with their intent to minimize Taxes, so long as neither Party is materially adversely affected by such efforts.
-Either Party with knowledge of a tax on the purchase, sale, delivery or receipt of the Product(s) that may be applicable to any Transaction under this Agreement shall notify the other Party in advance of entering into such Transaction under this Agreement of the applicability of such tax and shall also notify the other Party of any proposal to implement a new tax or apply an existing tax to the purchase, sale, delivery, or receipt of the Product(s) hereunder.
-Either Party, upon written request of the other, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if either Party is exempt from Taxes and shall use reasonable efforts to obtain and cooperate with obtaining any exemption from or reduction of Tax.
-Unless and until such certificate(s) is (are) provided, Seller shall add such Tax to Seller’s invoice to Buyer.
-The Party responsible for paying the Taxes shall also remit the tax to the appropriate taxing authority and file the required returns unless otherwise provided by law or upon agreement of the Parties.
-In such case the Party otherwise responsible for payment of the tax shall provide to the Party responsible for remitting the tax, all information necessary to make proper and timely payments and to file the required returns.
+[10.1 Cooperation.
+Each Party shall use reasonable efforts to implement the provisions of and to administer this Agreement in accordance with their intent to minimize Taxes, so long as neither Party is materially adversely affected by such efforts.]

 10.2 Taxes.
-Seller shall pay or cause to be paid, all taxes, fees, levies, penalties, licenses or charges imposed by any government authority (“Taxes”) on or with respect to the Product prior to its delivery to Buyer up toand at the Delivery Point.
-Buyer shall pay or cause to be paid, all Taxes on or with respect to the Product from the Delivery Point (other than ad valorem, franchise, or income taxes which are related to the sale of the Product and therefore the responsibility of the Seller.).
+Seller shall pay or cause to be paid, all taxes, fees, levies, penalties, licenses or charges imposed by any government authority (“Taxes”) on or with respect to the Product prior to its delivery to Buyer up to the Delivery Point.
+Buyer shall pay or cause to be paid, all Taxes on or with respect to the Product at and from the Delivery Point (other than ad valorem, franchise, or income taxes which are related to the sale of the Product and therefore the responsibility of the Seller.).
 In the event Seller is required by law or regulation to remit or pay Taxes which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Taxes.
 If Buyer is required by law or regulation to remit or pay Taxes which are Seller’s responsibility hereunder, Buyer may deduct the amount of any such Taxes from the sums due to Seller hereunder.
 Nothing shall obligate or cause a Party to pay or be liable to pay any taxes for which it is exempt under the law.